 Metastatic Brain Tumors: Q&A with a Neurosurgeon

 When doctors find a metastatic brain tumor, or brain metastasis, they move quickly.
-A brain metastasis is when cancer from elsewhere in the body spreads to the brain and forms another tumor.
+Brain metastasis is when cancer from elsewhere in the body spreads to the brain and forms another tumor.

 How do you control brain tumor symptoms?